Questandachievement7Developer/CloudyOctopus/README.md

 ## This Project is built upon these core Components
 - VNC
 - noVNC
+- SPICE
 - VirGL
 - PulseAudio
 - Wine
 - Xserver (of course)
 - HTML5 ,JS
 - and more
+## Since this is really in early development however there are several Things to be considered not working yet
+- Audio
+- Controller Forwarding
+-